jianzhelin/BatchPrompt/README.md

 3. **Observation**: we find the accuracy oscillates with different locations within a batch.
 4. **Hypothesis**: for this observation, we have several guesses/hypothesis: **(1)** data correlation for adjacent data points. **(2)** data bias due to different difficulty of data points.
 5. **Solution**: permutation + voting.
 Permutation enables different data appear in different location to reduce the data correlation and bias due to different difficulty of data points.
 Voting helps to boost the Accuracy (self-consistency).
-6. **Motivation**: with helps of **permutation + voting**, we improve accuracy at the price of efficiency.
-Compared to non-BatchGPT (batch size=1), we improve efficiency by a lot without hurting accuracy.
+6. **Motivation**: With helps of **permutation + voting**, we improve accuracy at the price of efficiency.
+With the proposed **SEAS**, the lost efficiency was recovered.
+Compared to SinglePrompt (batch size=1), we improve efficiency by a lot without hurting accuracy.

 ## Experiments